+The following information is subject to change.
 Housing & Residential Life offers free High Definition "expanded basic" cable TV services to all on-campus residence halls.
 You will need a TV with a clear QAM tuner to receive the high definition service in the residence halls.
 We have compiled the following information about television compatibility, and provide this list an informal reference for newer devices.
 This information is compiled from staff and student reports, and is not intended to be complete.
 You should verify the specifications when you make a purchase.

 - Dynex - Only limited models have a QAM tuner.